beaucharman/just-my-type/README.md

 *A work in progress*

+See Just My Type in action on [Codepen](http://codepen.io/beaucharman/pen/FDBIf).

 Tag references from the awesome MDN.
 Images from Lorempixel.

 A pretty wicked tool to use during and after CSS development is Harry Roberts' debug.scss, which is a part of the Inuit CSS framework.